 Dr. Parnell is currently coordinator of academic sustainability programs (coordinating the environmental and sustainability academic programs and courses across campus), past chair of the Environmental Caucus, and Professor of Earth Sciences and Environmental Sustainability at Northern Arizona University.
 His current research focuses on the application of biogeochemistry and geomorphology to the sustainable management of river systems in the Western US, and on the transformation of environmental curricula to incorporate more sustainability.
 As the founding director of the Colorado Plateau Cooperative Ecosystems Studies Unit, Dr. Parnell has worked to integrate federally funded environmental research across the Colorado Plateau.
 His perspectives on environmental and sustainability education come primarily from activities as a faculty member at a mid-sized comprehensive state university with a strong commitment to the Colorado Plateau region and the education of 1st generation and Native American students from across North America.

-Ginny Peterson, Associate Professor and Head Department of Geology, Grand Valley State University
+Ginny Peterson, Professor, Geology Department, Grand Valley State University

-Dr. Peterson is currently the head of the Geology Department at Grand Valley State University and was previously a faculty member at Western Carolina University.
+Ginny Peterson is a Professor of Geology at Grand Valley State University where she served as department head for 6 years.
+She previously taught at Western Carolina University.
 Both are primarily undergraduate regional comprehensive institutions.
-At both institutions she engaged in substantive curricular revision, informed by valuable external consultation, including a visiting workshop a couple of years ago.
-Dr. Peterson's current research in the southern Appalachians is focused on the origin and emplacement of mafic and ultramafic rocks and the nature, conditions, and timing of movement within high strain zones.
+At both institutions she was a leader in substantive curricular revision.
+She has served the Council on Undergraduate Research for several years and is currently the Chair of the Geoscience Division.
+Her current research in the southern Appalachians is focused on the origin and emplacement of mafic and ultramafic rocks and the nature, conditions, and timing of movement within high strain zones.
 She is passionate about effectively engaging undergraduates in significant research and implementing and promoting effective pedagogy through course and curriculum design.